schmidt-software/KeenWrite/src/main/r/README.md

        `r# csv2md('data.csv',total=F)`

-1. Type the following to sum all numeric columns, use:
+1. Type the following to calculate a total for all numeric columns:

        `r# csv2md('data.csv')`